dkirkby/E4S/projects/Chatter.md

 We first need to configure the receiver's digital input by adding these lines:
 ```
 # Configure the receive digital input.
+RX_IDLE_VALUE = False
 RX = digitalio.DigitalInOut(board.D0)
 RX.direction = digitalio.Direction.INPUT
-RX.pull = digitalio.Pull.UP if IDLE_VALUE else digitalio.Pull.DOWN # Idle when disconnected
+RX.pull = digitalio.Pull.UP if RX_IDLE_VALUE else digitalio.Pull.DOWN # Idle when disconnected
 ```
+Notice that we define the receiver's idle state independently of the transmitter's.
+The reason for this will become apparent later.

 Next, make the electrical connection that constitutes our "bus":
  - Connect the GND of one M4 to the GND of the other using a black jumper wire.
- - Connect the transmitter D1 (TX) to the receiver D0 (RX).
+ - Connect the transmitter's D1 (TX) to the receiver's D0 (RX).
 Note that we are using D0 and D1 for this project since these are already labeled RX and TX on the M4 circuit board, but any pair of digital pins would work equally well.

 Next, paste the following skeleton receive function:
 ```